Protect Your Future With Confidence

 Trusts administration may sound like a complex financial term, but really the practice of administering a trust is quite common.
 A trustee is a trust administrator, typically a person who is designated by the trustmaker.
 An administrator may also be a bank or even a trust company.
 The administrator has duties such as filing the tax returns, managing the assets to the benefit of the beneficiaries and communicating with the beneficiaries as to what is happening with the trust.

 Hatley Law Group APC was founded with a mission: to create plans that leave a true legacy.
 To do that assets must be accurately assessed and appropriately safeguarded.
 It takes dedicated knowledge and daily work to understand the nuances, opportunities and limitations of the available estate planning tools such as trusts.
-Call 858-564-7090 to learn more.
+Book a Call to learn more.
 Rod can also be reached by sending a website contact email to the firm.
 Headquartered in San Diego, Rod travels around the state to meet and serve clients.